Last Updated on 16th May 2026 by peppe8o

 Final Operations

-ZoneMinder allows setting more features like defining actions on event detection (like sending warning emails) and creating custom views that better fit your monitoring needs.
+ZoneMinder allows setting more features, like defining actions on event detection (like sending warning emails) and creating custom views that better fit your monitoring needs.

-As the Raspberry PI micro SD card could be too small to continuously record video and events, you can also use my Automount USB storage with Raspberry PI OS Lite: fstab and autofs tutorial to get a USB storage mounted automatically at boot and then move the camera recording on that storage.
+As the Raspberry PI micro SD card could be too small to continuously record video and events, you can also use my Automount USB storage with Raspberry PI OS Lite: fstab and autofs tutorial to get a USB storage mounted automatically at boot and then move the camera recording to that storage.

 Finally, please refer to the ZoneMinder User Guide for the complete manual.